 The accepted input files to run analyses on VarSome Clinical are either:

-- FASTQ files only from Illumina sequencers or
+• FASTQ files only from Illumina or MGI sequencers

-- VCF files with standard-compliant format, regardless of sequencing platform.
-There is also support directly for VCF files from IonTorrent platform (ThermoFisher).
+• VCF files with standard-compliant format, regardless of sequencing platform

 Accepted file names for FASTQ